 Operation 1 Charlie 3.
 Move over.
 Close to home.

-Last week, Noe Gamez-Ruiz, 41, who was driving the truck that hit and killed Colorado State Trooper Cody Donahue near Tomah Road on I-25 on Nov.
+Last year, Noe Gamez-Ruiz, who was driving the truck that hit and killed Colorado State Trooper Cody Donahue near Tomah Road on I-25 on Nov.
 25, 2016, appeared at hearing for charges including a recently added felony charge of criminally-negligent homicide.
-If convicted of that charge, he might face up to three years in prison.
-He is also charged with misdemeanor charges of careless driving resulting in death, and failure to yield the right of way to an emergency vehicle.
+He pleaded not guilty in June, and a trial was set for November, which was delayed.

 Both troopers were in marked cars on the side of the road with patrol lights on, according to an arrest affidavit.
 Normandin, who was sitting in his vehicle, told investigators he saw Donahue "standing at about the middle of the wrecked vehicle" when he saw a truck "cross the solid white fog line" and hit Donahue.
 Normandin said he immediately knew Donahue was dead.